makhnanov/newalias/Readme.md

 Features:
 - Function `newalias` with easy control aliases and self update
 - File with dist aliases
-- File with you private aliases (unversioned)
+- File with your private aliases (unversioned)
-- After-install recommendations
+- After-install recommendations for PC or VPS
 - Default configs for some services
 - Troubleshooting for some problems